Who can take material to the Household Hazardous Waste Facility?

 Where can I bring used motor oils?

-Used oil, lubricating oil, crankcase oil, gear oil and transmission fluid can be properly disposed of at the Household Hazardous Waste Depot at Robin Hood Bay on Wednesdays and Saturdays from 8 a.m. to 4 p.m.
+Used oil, lubricating oil, crankcase oil, gear oil and transmission fluid can be properly disposed of at the Household Hazardous Waste Facility at the Robin Hood Bay Waste Management Facility, 340 White Hills Road.
+Click Here for the hours of operation.

 What should I do with my leftover paint?

 The recently introduced Provincial Paint Recycling Program allows unused paint be returned to some local businesses during their regular business hours even if you didn’t purchase the paint there.
-Find a paint depot near you by clicking here.
+Click Here to find a paint depot near you.

 You can mix leftover paint together and save it for another project to use as primer.
 But remember, only mix oil paint with oil paint, and latex with latex.
 Never mix the two.